QuTech-Delft/OpenQL/docs/platform_ccl.rst

 	 VSM                        --              0~6              microwave masking
 	=====================    =============   =============      ===================

+The ``resources`` section specifies zero or more resource types that are predefined by the resource manager that is part of the scheduler.
+These resource types are ``qubits``, ``qwgs``, ``meas_units``, and ``edges``.
+The presence of one in the configuration file indicates that the resource-constrained scheduler should take it into account when trying to schedule operations in parallel, i.e. with overlapping executions.
+Although their names suggest otherwise, they are just vehicles to configure the scheduler and need not correspond to real resources present in the hardware.

-Qubits available in the platform are specified in the ``qubits`` section, as shown below.
-For CC-Light only ``count`` needs to be specified which indicates the number of available qubits.
-Each qubit  can be used by only one gate at a time.
+``qubits``: That one qubit can only be involved in one operation at each particular cycle, is specified by the ``qubits`` resource type, as shown below. ``count`` needs to be at least the number of available qubits.

 .. code-block::
    :linenos: